|Text size||Normal font size||Large font size|

 Roman-era statue called "The Wrestlers" at the H.J.
 Lutcher Stark Center at The University of Texas at Austin.

 While the diskos (discus) and javelin were thrown for distance and were often heavier than our modern implements, the early forerunners of the dumbbell—called by the Greeks alteres or halteres are the first man made implements used for purposive exercise by the Greeks.
 In the beginning, halteres were mainly used to help add distance in jumping contests.
 In fact, the oldest jumping weight ever found is known is the Halter of Epainetos, and bears the inscription: "Epainetos by means of this won the jump."
 Made of lead, it was discovered at Eleusis, near Athens, and is believed to be from either the late seventh or early sixth century B.C.
 It weighs four pounds two ounces.
 Paul Tasch, "Conservation of Momentum in Antiquity.
 A Note on the Prehistory of the Principle of Jet-Propulsion," Isis 43 (September, 1952): 251-2.

-"From Milo to Milo: A History of Barbells, Dumbells, and Indian Clubs," by Jan Todd, Iron Game History 3(6) (April 1995).
+"From Milo to Milo: A History of Barbells, Dumbells, and Indian Clubs," by Jan Todd, Iron Game History 3(6) (April 1995) (Adobe Reader Required).

 Milo of Crotona was reportedly the first man to use resistance training to prepare himself for athletic competition.

 Nearly every book that mentions the history of strength training cites Milo, a six-time champion in wrestling in the ancient Olympic Games, as

 "the father of progressive resistance exercise."
 The claim is then made that Milo lifted a calf (generally referred to as a bull calf) every day and